 If the customer requests secondary PORs or PODs that use SDD-adjusted capacity reservations for any period of time during a month, the SDD shall not be applied that month.

 H. UNAUTHORIZED INCREASE CHARGE

-Customers that exceed their capacity reservations at any Point of Receipt (POR) or Point of Delivery (POD) shall be subject to the Unauthorized Increase Charge, specified in section II.G. of the GRSPs.
+Customers that exceed their capacity reservations at any POR or POD shall be subject to the Unauthorized Increase Charge, specified in GRSP II.G.

 I. DIRECT ASSIGNMENT FACILITIES